ayaka14732/llama-2-jax/README.md

 # JAX Implementation of Llama 2

 This project is the JAX implementation of [Llama 2](https://arxiv.org/abs/1910.13461).
+The objectives of this project are threefold:

+1. Implement the Llama 2 model using JAX to enable efficient training and inference on Google Cloud TPU;
+1. Develop a high-quality codebase that serves as an exemplary implementation of the Transformer model using JAX;
+1. Facilitate the identification of common errors and inconsistencies across various transformer models through the implementation of a high-quality codebase, thereby providing valuable insights for the NLP community.

-## Related Projects
+Related projects:

 - [hyunwoongko/transformer](https://github.com/hyunwoongko/transformer): PyTorch implementation of the original Transformer
+- [ayaka14732/TrAVis](https://github.com/ayaka14732/TrAVis): An in-browser Transformer attention visualiser that includes a NumPy implementation of BERT
 - [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax): JAX implementation of BART-base
 - [ztjhz/t5-jax](https://github.com/ztjhz/t5-jax): JAX implementation of T5
 - [young-geng/EasyLM](https://github.com/young-geng/EasyLM): LLM framework that includes Flax implementations of LLaMA, GPT-J and RoBERTa

-## Acknowledgements

 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).

-## Motivation

-The objectives of this project are threefold:

-- Implement the Llama 2 model using JAX to enable efficient training and inference on Google Cloud TPU;
-- Develop a high-quality codebase that serves as an exemplary implementation of the Transformer model using JAX;
-- Facilitate the identification of common errors and inconsistencies across various transformer models through the implementation of a high-quality codebase, thereby providing valuable insights for the NLP community.

 ## Features